Are you related to royalty?

 How common is it to be descended from royalty?

-With at least 40 bastards born within the royal family between the eleventh and fifteenth centuries, Who Do You Think You Are Magazine has suggested that there are over four million descendants of Edward III alive today, with that article going on to state that some experts believe that "practically everyone" with British ancestry could be descended from royalty.
+With at least 40 bastards born within the royal family between the 11th and 15th centuries, Who Do You Think You Are?
+Magazine has suggested that there are over four million descendants of Edward III alive today, with that article going on to state that some experts believe that "practically everyone" with British ancestry could be descended from royalty.